CancerDataAggregator/CDA-HelpDesk/docs/getting_started/no-install.md

 ---
 title:  No installation sandbox
+comments: true
 ---

 ## Launch Google Colab

-**Try cda-python in your web browser, no installation required.**
+**Try cdapython in your web browser, no installation required.**

 Launch a Jupyter Notebook with interactive, modifiable, example notebooks ready to run.

 Click this button to get started: [Try it now](https://colab.research.google.com/github/CancerDataAggregator/CDA-HelpDesk/blob/main/docs/Tutorials/Welcome.ipynb){ .md-button .md-button--primary}

-You can preview static versions of the [example notebooks here](../documentation/cda_python).
+You can preview static versions of the [example notebooks here](../documentation/cdapython/cdapython_examples.ipynb).

 ## About Google Colaboratory